 The police have always dealt with vulnerable people but over the past decade, the nature and extent of this involvement has changed dramatically.

 These problems have been made much worse by austerity, with the police having to step into the gaps left by underfunded public services and NGOs.
 The Vulnerability and Policing Futures Research Centre has therefore been funded for five years by the Economic and Social Research Council to address the following big question:

 A partnership led by the Universities of York and Leeds

-working with eight other universities
+working with ten other universities and 38 external partners

 Studies focusing on how vulnerability develops in urban areas, drawing together diverse public sector datasets (police, health, social services and education) to understand interactions between agencies and the potential to prevent vulnerabilities.

 Research on how police and partners can best collaborate in response to specific vulnerabilities, including exploitation by County Lines drug networks, online child sexual exploitation, domestic abuse, modern slavery, mental illness and homelessness.

 An engagement nexus that combines research into public opinion with a programme to embed research evidence into policy, practice and public debate, transforming capability to prevent harm and future vulnerabilities through integrated partnership working and reshaping the future of policing as a public service.

 Jointly led from the Universities of York and Leeds by Professor Charlie Lloyd and Professor Adam Crawford, the ESRC Vulnerability and Policing Futures Research Centre is one of six recently announced ESRC Centres.
 There is an interdisciplinary team of 25 co-investigators across institutions in the UK and beyond, supported by 38 police, non-governmental organisations, local and national government partners.